ElinaFF/PICO/index.md

 >
 > *```DEFINE SPLITS``` splits section*

-If you don't feel confortable with theses parameters, the minimum you need to know is:
+If you don't feel conformable with these parameters, the minimum you need to know is:
 - the proportion is quite standard, it will suit most of the time
 - 5 splits is quick to run but some samples may never be used to test the algorithms.
 If you want a complete run, 15 to 25 splits should be enough.

 In the other case, the splits are made by copying the dataset and applying a random separation with a different random seed at each time.
 This principle is called bootstrap.

-Most of the time, medical data are fat data ,i.e. contains may features (characteristic) for few samples, which can lead to many large when the training set is changed.
+Most of the time, medical data are fat data ,i.e. contains many features (characteristic) for few samples, which can lead to many large when the training set is changed.

-Moreover, as the cross validation (explained further in [2.C.1](#1-define-learning-configurations)), it allow the model(s) to be tested on most of the samples.
+Moreover, as the cross validation (explained further in [2.C.1](#1-define-learning-configurations)), it allows the model(s) to be tested on most of the samples.

 If you want to achieve it, the probability that all samples are seen in the test set, i.e. the probability that a sample is never in the test set, follow a <a href="https://en.wikipedia.org/wiki/Markov_chain" target="_blank">Markov chain</a>.
 With a example of 5 samples with 80-20 train-test repartition, the chain is as follow:
 - The initial state $$V_1=\begin{pmatrix} 0 & 1 & 0 & 0 & 0 \end{pmatrix}$$